FelixSchwock/FelixSchwock.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm a Ph.D. student in ECE at the University of Washington supervised ny Prof. Shima Abadi's Prof. Les Atlas's.
+Hi, I'm a Ph.D. student in ECE at the University of Washington supervised by Prof. Shima Abadi and Prof. Les Atlas.
 I'm interested in ocean acoustics, signal processing, and machine learning.